publiccodenet/about/activities/tool-management/tool-and-email-naming-conventions.md

 * unambiguous
 * fail privately not publicly (e.g. if you start to type and your email client auto-completes the wrong email address, you won't send a very private email to a big group)

+Only Foundation for Public Code staff and officials can receive emails sent to [name or noun]@publiccode.net email addresses.

 ## Existing tools with an email address

 These tools have their own URL and associated email: